 One of the earliest buildings constructed downtown was the Thomas A. Oakes Building on Dolores Street, completed in 1922 (altered in 1997), built by Santa Cruz builder Thomas A. Oakes.
-The building, which contained the Post Office, City Hall, the Council Chambers and the Police Department into the 1930s.131
+The building, which contained the Post Office, City Hall, the Council Chambers and the Police Department into the 1930s.
+Dolores Street between Ocean and 7th was completed largely in the